c3g/epivar-browser/docs/setting_up_a_node.md

 - Your dataset's about file (in Markdown format) should be bound to `/app/data/about.md` inside the container.
 - The genotype `.vcf.gz` and `.vcf.gz.tbi` should be bound to `/app/data/genotypes.vcf.gz` and
   `/app/data/genotypes.vcf.gz.tbi`, respectively.
+- Your `metadata.json` file, pre-existing or as created above, should be bound to `/app/data/metadata.json`.

 #### Folder binding